-- Paved Road Width: 30 feet of pavement. - Parking would be limited to the north side of Minto Road from the easterly comer of the commercial agricultural buffer on the southeast comer of the subject parcel to the eastern end of the parking lot located on APN 051-511-29.
-Signage meeting County of Santa Cruz Department of Public Works (DPW) standards indicating this would be installed. - No right-of-way acquisition would be required. - Improvements: curbs, gutters and sidewalks would be installed on the north side of Minto Road from southeasterly comer of the site to the edge of the parking lot located on APN 051-511-29. - Minto Road from Green Valley Road to approximately 75 feet west of the creek crossing would include a road crown to direct drainage on the north side of the road towards the project site for pretreatment prior to discharge into the riparian channel. - Pedestrian and wheelchair access from the project site to the corner of Minto Road and Green Valley Road would be installed.
-Access to the corner would cross APN 051-511-29, and may consist of any combination of sidewalk (with curb and gutter), asphalt paving, striped pedestrian walkway, or other marked, accessible path negotiated by the developer and the property owner of APN 051-511-29. - All utilities on the north side of Minto Road along the project frontage would be undergrounded and insolated. - The main entrance to the project from Minto Road would be located at the intersection of Minto Road and Meidl Avenue.
-A fourth leg would be added to the existing "T" intersection.
+- Paved Road Width: 30 feet of pavement. - Parking would be limited to the north side of Minto Road from the easterly corner of the commercial agricultural buffer on the southeast corner of the subject parcel to the eastern end of the parking lot located on APN 051-511-29.
+No Parking would be allowed on the south side of Minto Road west of Meidl Avenue.
+Appropriate signage would be installed by the Department of Public Works. - Minor right-of-way acquisition may be required. - Improvements: curbs, gutters and sidewalks would be installed on the north side of Minto Road from southeasterly corner of the site to the edge of the parking lot located on APN 051-511-29. - Minto Road from Green Valley Road to approximately 75 feet west of the creek crossing would include drainage improvements to collect and pretreat roadway runoff prior to discharge into the riparian channel. - Pedestrian and wheelchair access from the project site to the Metro stop at the corner of Minto Road and Green Valley Road would be installed as required by Title 24 and the Americans with Disabilities Act (ADA).
+Access to the corner would cross APN 051-511-29, and may consist of any combination of sidewalk (with curb and gutter), asphalt paving, striped pedestrian walkway, or other marked, accessible path negotiated by the developer and the property owner of APN 051-511-29. - All utilities on the north side of Minto Road along the project frontage would be undergrounded and insolated.